kinectus/connectus/README.md

 # Connectus

 ## About
 Connectus is a peer to peer energy sales platform integrated with registered smart meters to monitor and control energy use.

-Coming this week, [econnectus.co](http://www.econnectus.co/) will run an app demo and contain further information.
+Users can register their meters for energy sales and/or make a reservation at an existing meter.
+During their reservation time, a user can turn the outlet on/off and monitor their energy usage.
+Connectus uses the [Modlet TE1010](http://shop.thinkecoinc.com/products/home-starter-kit#.VbZw6xNVikp) smart meter from ThinkEco, Inc. as a prototype for monitoring and controling energy use.
+Coming this week, [econnectus.co](http://www.econnectus.co/) will host the app and demo hardware features.

 ## Tech Stack
 - Front End